shaunjanssens/smarthome/README.md

 # Smart home

-With Smart home you can turn on your lights, close your blinds and control the inside temperature.
+Turn on your lights, close your blinds, control the inside temperature and automate everything.

 [Live version](https://smarthome-9d4f6.firebaseapp.com/)